Consensys/orchestrate-quick-start/README.md

 **copy one of the example environment files `.env.besu.example` or `.env.infura-rinkeby.example` to a `.env` file at the root of the project.**

+> **Important:** _if you used Infura example for your `.env` file, replace the `NETWORK_ENDPOINT` value by the correct
+> Infura endpoint, including your Infura network project ID._

-You will have to define some variables in this `.env` file later.
-Using the same file all along this quickstart will help you to have a consistent experience.
+You will have to define some other variables in this `.env` file later.
+Using the same `.env` file all along this quickstart will help you to have a consistent experience.

 ### Run Orchestrate Quickstart